For Parents: Safety Center

-- Direct Messages: Limit who can send messages to the connected account or turn off direct messaging completely.
+- Direct Messages: TikTok users become eligible for Direct Messages at 16.
+Parents may restrict who can send messages to the connected account (Everyone, Friends), or turn off direct messaging completely.
 Please note: direct messaging is automatically disabled for registered accounts between the ages of 13 and 15.

 - Restricted Mode: Restrict the appearance of content that may not be appropriate for all audiences.

 To enable Family Pairing, two devices are required: a parent or guardian's logged-in TikTok account as well as the teen's logged-in TikTok account.
-On both devices, navigate to the Digital Wellbeing section under settings to begin the Family Pairing process.
-Parent or guardians must scan a QR code that is displayed from the teen's account in-app to pair the accounts and enable Family Pairing features.
+On both devices, navigate to the Content & Activity settings to begin the Family Pairing process.
+Teens must scan a QR code that is displayed from their parent or guardian's account in-app to pair the accounts and enable Family Pairing features.

 How can my teen control who sees their videos and sends them messages?